 Students choose a topic that relates to an annual theme, research that topic, and develop their research into one of five presentation categories: research paper, exhibit, documentary, performance, or website.
 Students may then enter their projects into History Day competitions at school, regional, state, and national levels.

 Minnesota History Day Sponsors

-National History Day in Minnesota is sponsored by the Minnesota Historical Society and the University of Minnesota.
+National History Day in Minnesota is a partnership of the Minnesota Historical Society and the University of Minnesota.

-Major Funding Provided by: 3M Foundation, Education Minnesota Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson, the State of Minnesota/Arts and Culture Heritage Funds, National Checking Company, the Richard M. Schulze Family Foundation, Margaret and Lee Skold Fund, Thomson Reuters, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.
+Major Funding Provided by: 3M Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, the David and Janis Larson Foundation, LaSalle Legal Services, the State of Minnesota/Arts and Culture Heritage Funds, National Checking Company, the Richard M. Schulze Family Foundation, Margaret and Lee Skold Fund, Thomson Reuters, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.